-9.7 SARASIN RESPONSIBLE GLOBAL EQUITY - CONTINUED
+10.7 SARASIN RESPONSIBLE GLOBAL EQUITY - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations.
-Whilst the all classes scored well against its investment objective and moderately well against its benchmark, the fund scored less well against a selection of peer funds.
+All classes scored well against the fund's investment objective and moderate against its benchmark, peer funds and IA sector.
 We also launched GBP Hedged share classes in October 2020.
 Ordinarily, a shareholding in a fund would be affected by the exchange rate between the currency in which the fund's shares are priced, and the currencies in which the fund's investments are priced.
 This fund is priced in GBP (£) but, given it invests globally, has many assets that are priced in a number of other currencies, notably USD (\$) and EUR (€).
 The GBP Hedged share classes use "hedging" techniques that seek to minimise the impact to their value that may result from changing exchange rates between the fund's currency, GBP, and the currencies in which its investments are valued, e.g. USD and EUR.
 We use an appropriate GBP version of the benchmark against which to compare the performance of these share classes but, during this relatively short period, they did not perform as well as the benchmark.
 However, it is felt that the performance of these hedged share classes should be judged over a longer period before concluding that any action is required.